jfo/blog/source/posts/sild-storing-built-in-functions.md

 ---
-title: Sild10 builtin functions 2
+title: Sild - storing built in functions
 layout: post
+date: 2016-06-25
+tags: rc
 ---

 It is silly to spend all of this evaluation time unnecessarily comparing